-BODY NOTES

-The Executive Committee is the EHF's executive body.
+BODY NOTES The Executive Committee is the EHF's executive body.
 It is responsible for all tasks not expressly assigned to the Congress by law or statutes.
 EXEC also undertakes tasks mandated by Congress.
 All titles capitalised when used as part of the title, e.g. "EHF President Michael Wiederer, EHF Secretary General Martin Hausleitner".
 Not capitalised as part of a regular sentence, e.g. "Michael Wiederer, president of the EHF".
 Rule applies to all titles.

-Members (elected by EHF Congress):

-President

-First Vice President Wise Resident Figure 2.

-Vice President FinanceChairperson Competitions Commission

-Chairperson Methods Commission

-Chairperson Beach Handball Commission

-Executive Committee (EXEC) Executive Committee member 1

-Executive Committee member 2

-Executive Committee member 3

-Executive Committee member 4

-Nominated members:

-Chairperson of Professional Handball Board - nominated by the Professional Handball Board

-Chairperson of Women's Handball Board - nominated by the Women's Handball Board

-Chairperson of the Nations Board - nominated by the Nations Board

-Executive members are always listed in the order of the number of votes received at the EHF Congress.
+Members (elected by EHF Congress): President First Vice President Vice President Finance Chairperson Competitions Commission Chairperson Methods Commission Chairmenson Based Headle II Commission Executive Committee (EXEC) Chairperson Beach Handball Commission Executive Committee member 1 Executive Committee member 1 Executive Committee member 2 Executive Committee member 3 Executive Committee member 4 Nominated members: Chairperson of Professional Handball Board - nominated by the Professional Handball Board Chairperson of Women's Handball Board - nominated by the Women's Handball Board Chairperson of the Nations Board - nominated by the Nations Board Executive members are always listed in the order of the number of votes received at the EHF Congress.
 Up to two gender representatives may also be nominated (in case one gender is not represented or underrepresented) specifically for the electoral period 2021 - 2025.